 - Open source: Open Source and Open Standards removes restrictions of license fees associated with proprietary software, and means that the organisation can easily switch suppliers or bring others in to deliver other aspects as needed.

 - Performance: The site receives large, sudden spikes of traffic, especially when tickets to events like London New Year’s Firework Celebration are released.
-GLA demanded a CMS with proven track record in this regard.
+City Hall demanded a CMS with proven track record in this regard.